-

 - age 75+: men and women can request a screening kit every two years by calling the free Bowel Screening Hub Helpline on t: 080 0707 6060

 As of April 2021, there has been a phased introduction to lowering the screening age.
-People aged 54, 56 and 58 are now being invited for screening.
-This will gradually be lowered to 50 years of age.
+People aged 50 will start being invited for screening in early 2025.

 How to Refer